Our Team

 [email protected]

 Wade Johnston is the Executive Director of Tri-State Trails.
 An avid commuter cyclist and outdoor enthusiast, Wade is working to transform how people interact with the built environment and the outdoors across Greater Cincinnati.
 Under his leadership, Tri-State Trails has grown from a grassroots coalition into the region’s leading advocacy organization for active transportation.
-One of the organization's most impactful accomplishments is leading the CROWN Capital Campaign, which has raised $11 million in public funds and $10 million in private funds to build out a 34-mile urban trail loop around Cincinnati.
+One of the organization's most impactful accomplishments is leading the CROWN Capital Campaign, which has raised $43.1 million in public funds since 2019 and leveraged $11 million in private funds to build out a 34-mile urban trail loop around Cincinnati.

 Wade earned his Bachelor of Urban Planning from the University of Cincinnati’s College of Design, Architecture, Art and Planning (DAAP) with a focus on multi-modal transportation, Geographic Information Science, and public relations.
-He is an active member of the American Planning Association and the American Institute of Certified Planners, and serves on the boards of the Ohio to Erie Trail and the Mt.
-Washington Community Council.
+He is an active member of the American Planning Association and the American Institute of Certified Planners, and serves on the boards of the Ohio to Erie Trail and Red Bike, Cincinnati's bike share program.

 2022-08-26 Rachel Culley(website)